-Co-Founder U. S. Kajukenbo Mixed Martial Arts Association, Lasit O’Hana Regional Coordinator for Development, NW Florida, United States Judo Association Founder, International Armed Services Judo & Jujitsu Academy, Pensacola, Florida 1985 Former National Program Director, United States of America, Traditional Kodokan Judo – United States Ju-Jitsu Federation USJA Master Judo Rank Certified D Level Coach - Master Certification Rank Examiner United States Martial Arts Association - Master Instructor / Examiner – Benefactor Life Member Distinguished Member, Marquis’s Who’s Who in America Commissioner, Southeast Asia - Martial Arts International Federation Advisor, Native American Hawaii Kosho Ryu Kempo Karate & Jiu Jitsu - Oyate Tokaheya Wokicize Wakagapi
+Co-Founder U. S. Kajukenbo Mixed Martial Arts Association, Lasit o’Hana Regional Coordinator for Development, NW Florida, United States Judo Association Founder, International Armed Services Judo & Jujitsu Academy, Pensacola, Florida 1985 Former National Program Director, United States of America, Traditional Kodokan Judo – United States Ju-Jitsu Federation USJA Master Judo Rank Certified D Level Coach - Master Certification Rank Examiner United States Martial Arts Association - Master Instructor / Examiner – Trustee Life Member Distinguished Member, Marquis’s Who’s Who in America Commissioner, Southeast Asia - Martial Arts International Federation Advisor, Native American Hawaii Kosho Ryu Kempo Karate & Jiu Jitsu - Oyate Tokaheya Wokicize Wakagapi

 As a youth, SGM Robinson was strongly influenced by neighborhood Chinese Tai Chi Chuan practitioners and was introduced to Judo in 1949 through the teachings of Charles Yerkow.
 Coupled with a high school background in weight lifting, gymnastics, fencing, wrestling, and boxing with the South Bronx - New York City Police Athletic League, Robinson was well grounded and prepared for a future fulfilling career in the little-known field of martial arts that would take him around the world and encompassing most of his adult life.